(523727) 2014 NW65

-' (provisional designation ') is a large centaur from the outer Solar System, approximately 220 km in diameter.
+' is a large centaur from the outer Solar System, approximately 220 km in diameter.
 It was discovered on 14 July 2010 by astronomers with the Pan-STARRS-1 survey at Haleakala Observatory, Hawaii, in the United States.
 The minor planet was numbered in 2018 and has not been named.

 Orbit and classification

 is a member of the centaurs, an inward-moving population of bodies transiting from the Kuiper belt to the group of Jupiter-family comets.
 Their eccentric orbits are often in between those of Jupiter and Neptune, that is, they have a semi-major axis of typically 5.5 to 30.1 AU.
 Centaurs are cometary-like bodies.
 They have a short dynamical lifetime due to the perturbing forces exerted on them by the Solar System's outer planets.

 It orbits the Sun at a distance of 11.2–35.4 AU once every 112 years and 4 months (41,044 days; semi-major axis of 23.29 AU).
 Its orbit has an eccentricity of 0.52 and an inclination of 20° with respect to the ecliptic.
 It has 3 precovery observations back to 2009.